-We focus our attention on specific limit of RG flows when the non-perturbative renormalization coming from instanton-like contributions dominates -- see, for example, \cite{wilkinson1987exact}.
-That happens in all examples when $\im{\tau}\to 0$ which means that we are looking at the limit of a weak disorder in some frame, and the modular parameter is mainly governed by the ``$\theta$'' (i.e. winding-like) terms.
-The details are model-dependent, however in all cases the $\theta$-term has one and the same physical meaning: it serves for counting topological defects.
-The weak disorder limit in some cases could mean the strong coupling.
-For example, in the Yang-Mills theory, since $\xi=\frac{4\pi}{g_{YM}^2}$, the theory is weakly coupled as $g_{YM}\to 0$ in the ``magnetic frame'', while in the ``electric frame'' the theory is strongly coupled.
-We search for the universality in the $\im{\tau}\to 0$ regime and argue that gRT function and generalized Devil's staircase emerge naturally in this limit and are universal.
+We focus our attention on a specific limit of RG flows when the non-perturbative renormalization coming from instanton-like contributions dominates -- see, for example, \cite{wilkinson1987exact}.
+This happens in all examples when $\xi=\im{\tau}\to 0$, which means that we are looking at the limit of a weak disorder in some frame, and the modular parameter is mainly governed by the ``$\theta$'' (i.e. winding-like) terms.
+The details are model-dependent, however in all cases the $\theta$-term has one and the same physical sense: it serves for counting topological defects.
+The weak disorder limit ($\xi \to 0$) in some cases could mean the strong coupling.
+For example, in the Yang-Mills theory, since $\xi=\frac{4\pi}{g_{YM}^2}$, in the limit $\xi\to 0$ the theory is strongly coupled in the ``magnetic frame'', while in the ``electric frame'' the theory is weakly coupled.
+We are searching for some universality in the $\im{\tau}\to 0$ regime.
+Throughout the work we argue that gRT function and generalized Devil's staircase emerge naturally in the $\xi\to 0$ limit and are universal.

-In all cases (i)--(v) mentioned above $\beta$-functions can be expressed in terms of elliptic functions on some Riemann surface.
-However, since couplings $\chi$ and $\xi$ run in time, the construction of corresponding Riemann surfaces is a nontrivial issue.
+In all cases (i)--(v) mentioned above, the $\beta$-functions can be expressed in terms of elliptic functions on some Riemann surface.
+However, when couplings $\chi$ and $\xi$ run in time, the construction of corresponding Riemann surfaces is a nontrivial issue.
 The Riemann surface is bundled over some manifold and the RG flow is identified with the dependence of the modular parameter on the point of the fibration base.
 The benchmark example is provided by the Seiberg-Witten solution for the low-energy effective action of the $N=2$ SYM theory \cite{seiberg1994electric}.
-The renormalization of both $(\re{\tau}, \im{\tau})$ can be found directly from the partition function of ensemble of instantons which can be evaluated via localization approach \cite{nekrasov2003seiberg}.
+The renormalization of both $(\re{\tau}, \im{\tau})$ can be found directly from the partition function of ensemble of instantons which can be evaluated via the localization approach \cite{nekrasov2003seiberg}.